greglinch/sourcelist/to-do-list.md

 		* delete the old one so only the new one exists

 * Q: should org be m2m field?
 FK?

+* Q: contact form for site to track who messages who?
+	* where did we end up on that during earlier discussion?

 # COMPLETED